 Your skin is a direct reflection of what is happening internally.
 We can’t very easily take a peak inside of our bodies to see what’s happening.
 However, our skin does a pretty good job of letting us know when something isn’t working optimally.
 When you have acne, you have toxins and other waste matter coming through the skin because other elimination pathways are not working properly.
 Your liver and entire digestive system are the two most important organs/systems to repair when healing your skin naturally.

 Sometimes, when you start you heal your liver and heal your gut, you will experience a worsening of symptoms.
 Don’t worry, this is only temporary and indicates your body is working to eliminate all of the toxic waste matter that has accumulated over the years.
 Make sure to move your body and break a sweat to help process all of the waste.

 The good news is you can completely heal and take steps to support and detox your liver.
 It is the only organ in the body that is able to fully regenerate (that we know of).
 By following some of the steps listed above, you will be on the right path to healing your liver and ultimately your skin.
 Lastly, whenever you follow a detox or cleanse protocol, make sure you are sweating or moving your body every day.
 This allows your lymphatic system to remove waste from the body.
 Otherwise, it will remain stagnant in the lymph.
 Your body will then try to eliminate waste through the skin.

 Do you need help healing your skin?

 I know what it’s like to have acne.
 I understand the embarrassment and the desire to hide in your room so no one can see you.
 I’ve been there, but I promise there IS a solution to healing your acne and I would love to help you find it.
-If you are curious to know more or need extra help with your skin, you can schedule a consultation for health and skin coaching with me here!
+If you are curious to know more or need extra help with your skin, feel free to send me an email, I’d love to help!